disaster37/activemq/README.md

 ## Storage

 The necessary hard drive space depends if you use persistant message or not and the type of appender.
 Normaly, no need space for ActiveMQ because the most data are contains directly on memory.
-I think it's depend how you use ActiveMQ ;)
+I think it depends on how you use ActiveMQ ;)

 # Contributing